Wednesday, July 16, 2025

 Martin spent about a half hour speaking with Kevin while Pete and I waited in the garage.
 Meanwhile we had a slight argument, and it's for that I was arrested and charged with attempted disorderly conduct!?!?
 The district attorney, Todd Collins, dropped that charge, saying the wrong subsection had been cited...but added one for disorderly conduct!
 We started the eviction process, but Kevin moved out before we got very far with it.

 In his report, Corporal Martin lied... said I was intoxicated on July 8.
 I was not and can prove it; I recorded audio and I am speaking clearly, not slurring my speech as he claimed.
 I requested trial by jury and was scheduled to pick one on May 5; however I forgot to add the date to my calendar.
-I received notices regarding two other court dates in Lincoln County around the same time; and I'll tell you what for later.
-Pete and I left Lewiston for Northern Maine on April 25, and I didn't bring the notices with us and I missed the hearing.
+I received notices regarding two other court dates in Lincoln County around the same time; it's more false claims, another malicious prosecution!

 D.A.
 Todd Collins dismissed the charges.
 He should be indicted for malicious prosection and Corporal Ted Martin for the false arrest, and his failure to issue at least a warning to Kevin Thibeault regarding the threats and intimidation.
-Can I still get a trial by jury trial please, and an attorney?
 As stated in the Maine Rules of Civil Procedure regarding the right to a trial by jury, it cannot be withdrawn without the consent of both parties.
+I want a trial by jury trial and an attorney appointed to me, despite that the charges against me have been dismissed.

 Monday, July 14, 2025

-Maine man says he received settlement from Maine cops
+Caleb Gaul says he received a settlement from Maine cops

 I read about a case of warrantless arrest a while back, like 4 or 5 years ago.
 Since then I've been wondering its status.
 Caleb Gaul had the assistance of the ACLU of Maine to sue law enforcement after he was arrested in his yard.